arun-vishwakarma/my-library/README.md

 # Note
 Need to install @angular/material, @angular/cdk And
-this library (using below command:
+this library using below command:
-> npm install --save 'git+https://github.com/arun-vishwakarma/my-library.git')
+> npm install --save git+https://github.com/arun-vishwakarma/my-library.git
 in your project

 ## Development server